In the 20th century, television in Germany used to be quite embarrassing, for the most part. Since, it has only partially improved.

 Show host Wim Thoelke was an old-school guy who also told his many viewers what he thought of women, a species which had not really been discovered yet on German TV.
 While commenting a women’s soccer match, he said the ladies on the field had to wash their own jerseys.
 For that reason falling into the mud on the soccer field was not a problem at all.
 “Without any worries about their household, children and husbands, they are kicking the ball.”
 To feminists and their male supporters, it was about time the plural form of ‘ball’ would be kicked, so to speak.

 ‘Sesame Street’ Rejected

 Thoelke was not exactly emancipated.
 But neither was anyone else in charge of programming at ARD or ZDF.
 That was what it seemed like to viewers.
 The student revolution was not being televised either, at least not in a way the students would have approved.
-German TV was very conservative.
-Some cultural and educational broadcasts were good.
+German TV was rather conservative.
+But some cultural and educational broadcasts were progressive.

 Still, ultra-conservatives were furious.
 The Bavarian part of the ARD even banned ‘Sesame Street’ from its program.
 In Munich, at ‘Bayerischer Rundfunk‘, they believed this series did “not reflect the realities in society accurately.”
 It wasn’t the only series the Bavarian TV program bosses rejected.

 While ARD and ZDF imported a lot of movies and series, they also exported some.
 ‘Derrick’ is the title of a crime series produced for more than two decades, starting in 1974.
 Inspector Stephan Derrick, played by an actor by the name of Horst Tappert, was so convincing to certain kinds of audiences, TV networks from all over the world were standing in line at the ZDF in order to purchase every single episode they could get their hands on.